 ILSP core courses build the skills, resources, and tools required for today’s diverse classroom.
-Each course is 30 hours; all courses must be completed with a passing grade; student work is graded pass or fail.
+Each course is 30 hours long.
 Core courses are held in the Fall, Spring and Summer in several locations in the greater Bay Area.
 Collaborative teams are welcome and encouraged.

 Strategies and Resources for Arts Integration [Course A]

 In this hands-on course you will learn art centered integrated teaching strategies, grounded in contemporary arts practice and educational frameworks, including special emphasis on:

 Studio Habits of Mind – This framework demystifies arts education by giving teachers, students and parents a common language with which to explain the true power of arts learning.

 Integrated Learning Framework – This holistic approach to teaching and learning focuses on making connections between the academic realm and the learner’s world.

 In this course you will learn the latest and most effective strategies of assessment for learning and how to use the arts to construct and reveal understanding.
 There is a special emphasis on: